 - Flossing is already a difficult thing to encourage people to do.
 Permanent retainer adds a little bit extra time and struggles for flossing between the teeth the retainer is attached.
-We will teach you how and give you the tools to make it pretty quick, but it will add a little time to your oral care treatment.
+We will teach you how and give you the tools to make it pretty quick

 - Because they are secured onto your teeth at all times, they are more vulnerable to build-up forming around them.
-This makes it even more important to be careful about taking care of your teeth and penetrating your scheduled dental cleanings to avoid plaque or tartar and cavities.
+This makes it even more important to be careful about taking care of your teeth.

 - Removable ones are easy to use.
 They are formed to fit directly in your mouth, and we try our best to make them as comfortable to wear as possible.

 - When you take out removers, it’s very easy to brush and floss your teeth well because there’s nothing in it!